rsimon/immarkus/README.md

 # IMMARKUS

 An image annotation environment for the [MARKUS platform](https://dh.chinese-empires.eu/markus/).
-For documenation, see the [Wiki](https://github.com/rsimon/immarkus/wiki).
+For documentation, see the [Wiki](https://github.com/rsimon/immarkus/wiki).

 ## Acknowledgements